 The nature of Light for the World's work sometimes necessitates working in challenging and volatile environments.
-At times this may present a range of threats to our programmes and the wellbeing of those for whom we are responsible; something the organisation takes very seriously.
-This policy conveys the strategic approach and principles by which Light for the World operates in all matters of safety and security.
+At times this may present a range of threats to our programmes and the wellbeing of those for whom

 2. Scope

 This is a global policy and is applicable to all core members and in all locations in which Light for the World activities are undertaken.
 It does not apply to associate members, who are expected to make separate (albeit comparable) provision.